GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/createviai.md

 <br>

+Once you have allocated the required IP addresses, run the scripts below to generate the Kubernetes set up assets.

+_Note:_ you should use the same shell session in your _setup machine_ that you used to create the Cloud assets in the previous step and the VIAI application assets above.
+If for any reason you have closed the terminal, make sure that you export again the env variables from the [previous step](./provisiongcp.md) and from above before continuing.

-Review and modify the environment variables for your environment:
+Review and modify the environment variables for your particular deployment:

 ```bash
 export OUTPUT_FOLDER=<OUTPUT FOLDER noted on previous step>